 Transitioning is when a trans person takes steps to live in their gender identity.
 It may involve social transition, legal gender recognition and/or medical transition.
 There is no single way of transitioning, nor is transition defined by medical steps someone has or has not taken.

-A person’s name and pronoun that matches their gender identity should be collected on admission forms and used consistently by front desk staff and clinicians during visits, as well as in telephone, email and letter communications as requested by the patient.
-Names and pronouns may not always appear to match a person’s gender identity so it is important to ask the patient for the name and pronouns they use.
+A person’s name and pronoun that matches their gender should be collected on admission forms and used consistently by front desk staff and clinicians during visits, as well as in telephone, email and letter communications as requested by the patient.
+Names and pronouns may not always appear to match a person’s appearance so it is important to ask the patient for the name and pronouns they use.

 Workplace policies & guidelines